As Facebook grows up, it courts Madison Avenue

 Facebook listed the evolving nature of privacy and data protection laws as two risk factors that could impinge future growth in a regulatory filing.

-Still, the key for Facebook, according to David Eastman, CEO at JWT North America and Worldwide Digital Director, is keeping Wall Street at bay while it figures out how to monetize its role as an identity broker.
+Still, the key for Facebook, according to David Eastman, president of digital at JWT, which is part of the WPP group, is keeping Wall Street at bay while it figures out how to monetize its role as an identity broker.

 "I'm worried about how the IPO will affect creative," said Eastman.
 "I'm worried that the demand for growth and making numbers will get in the way of really evolving the platform to figure out how to monetize influence."